 We have established an all-round information system in compliance with all data security requirements.
 Our information system applies safeguards, including double-firewalls, antivirus walls and web application firewalls.
 We encrypt data to enhance data security.
 Our database can only be accessed through computers designated for authorized use.
-These computers cannot be connected to the internet, and no data can be exported to an external device.
 Only authorized staff can access these computers for designated purposes.
 We also have clear and strict authorization and authentication procedures and policies in place.
 Our employees only have access to data which is directly relevant and necessary for their job responsibilities and for limited purposes and are required to verify authorization upon every access attempt.

-As of the date of this prospectus, we have not received any claim from any third party against us on the ground of infringement of such party's right to data protection as provided by the PRC General Principles of Civil Law or any applicable laws and regulations in other jurisdictions, and we have not experienced any material data loss or breach incidents.
+As of the date of this annual report, we have not received any claim from any third party against us on the ground of infringement of such party's right to data protection as provided by applicable PRC laws and regulations or any applicable laws and regulations in other jurisdictions, and we have not experienced any material data loss or breach incidents.